pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 20.02.2024 (*0.1.8.dev17*)

+-   Fixed a minor bug once in a while manifesting itself in the solvers' destructors.

 ## 18.02.2024 (*0.1.8.dev16*)

 -   Added an option in ``CNF`` constructor to copy clauses by reference